 In the group, we meet new people, and already there are people who connect, send greetings to each other on holidays, and give each other a box of chocolates.
 For me, this is also very important, and for Tanya [her struggling daughter], it’s very important.
 She keeps saying, “Mom, look at the gifts people at work get, and we get nothing.”
 There’s one woman I particularly connected with, and she helps me a lot.
 She knows Hebrew well and she helps me when I need to translate something.
 We exchanged phone numbers in the group and there are two friends I talk a lot to on the phone.
 We greet each other on holidays and ask each other “How are you?
 How are you feeling?
 How’s everything?”
 And that’s given me a lot.
 One couple from the group has a car, and they offered, “If you want to go somewhere, we can take you.”
 And that’s very important because I actually have become very tired...
 (Marina)

-Social activism for other families
+Social activism on behalf of other families

 Some participants shared that one way they cope with social hardships is through social activism aimed at helping other families facing similar issues.
 According to the participants, their social activism stems from a sense of mission as immigrant caregivers, which gives them a unique and empowering sense of purpose: